Daniel-Waiger/automated-spheroid-detection/README.md

 ## Overview

 This macro automates the process of detecting spheroids and analyzing live/dead ratios in merged `.tif` images.
 It iterates through images in a specified directory, processes each one, and saves the results.
+The merged images were created with [Dual-Channel-Fluorescence-Image-Merger-with-Filename-Truncation](https://github.com/Daniel-Waiger/Dual-Channel-Fluorescence-Image-Merger-with-Filename-Truncation).

 **Example - From Left to Right: Raw → 8-bit Gray (after conversion from composite to RGB) → Cellpose Label Image.**